 How Heat Is Lost

-Wet clothes or heavy breathing can also cause the body to loose heat via evaporation.
+Wet clothes or heavy breathing can also cause the body to lose heat via evaporation.
 Radiation is the process of heat moving away from the body and typically occurs when temperatures drop below 68 degrees Fahrenheit – 65 percent of body heat is lost via radiation.

 Conduction occurs when heat is lost from sleeping on a cold floor or from submersion in cold water – roughly 2 percent of body heat is lost as a result of air conduction.
-Lastly, convection occurs in heavy winds, causing the body to loose 10-15 percent of its heat.
+Lastly, convection occurs in heavy winds, causing the body to lose 10-15 percent of its heat.

 Treatment: Mild and Severe Cases

-In cases of mild hypothermia, you’re first priority should be to move the person out of the cold and into a sheltered environment.
+In cases of mild hypothermia, your first priority should be to move the person out of the cold and into a sheltered environment.
 Next, you’ll want to remove all wet clothing and replace with warm, dry clothes.

 To slow the rate of heat loss, wrap the affected person in a sleeping bag or tarp – it can also be helpful to put a second person in the sleeping bag for added heat.
 Give the victim warm food and sugary drinks, but steer clear of alcohol or caffeinated beverages.
 Avoid using hot water bottles or heat packs as this can impair the body's shivering mechanism.
 Try building a fire or having the patient inhale steam from boiled water.